7 Tips for Acing Your Residency Interview

 Interviewing is an art.
 You’ve put together a polished application to residency programs and have gotten your interview requests.
 Now it’s time to put yourself into the spotlight and land your first choice of residency.

-While interviews can definitely be intimidating, we’ve put together a list of seven tips to help you succeed.
+While interviews can definitely be intimidating, we’ve put together a list of residency interview advice to help you succeed.

 Different types of interviews require different types of preparation.
 For example, when preparing for an in-person interview, it’s a good idea to have a friend, colleague or mentor do a mock-interview with you so you will be more comfortable answering questions about your experience face-to-face.